ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs dim_alliance_type %}
+Model to identify Channel partners that are alliance partners.

+{% enddocs %}

 {% docs dim_crm_account %}
 Dimensional customer table representing all existing and historical customers from SalesForce.
 There are customer definitions for external reporting and additional customer definitions for internal reporting defined in the [handbook](https://about.gitlab.com/handbook/sales/#customer).